geekyaayushma/html-css-js-calculator/README.md

-The calculator using html ,css and Javascript.
+Simple calculator using HTML ,CSS and JavaScript.